 - Penguin Group in actions brought by defunct electronic book resellers claiming to have been forced out of business as a result of an alleged conspiracy among Apple, Inc. and five major publishers to shift the sale of electronic books to an "agency model" distribution methodology.
 All three cases were dismissed on the defendants' motions for summary judgment.
 On appeal by two of the plaintiffs (the third elected not to appeal), Abbey House Media and Diesel Books LLC, the Second Circuit Court of Appeals affirmed per curiam the dismissals.
 In early August 2017, both appellants stipulated to not pursue any further appeals.
 Abbey House Media, Inc. d/b/a BooksOnBoard v.
 Apple, Inc.; Diesel Ebooks, LLC v.
 Apple, Inc.; DNAML PTY, Limited v.
 Apple, Inc.

 - Brand name pharmaceutical manufacturer in successful defense of an action by a patient alleging that the company committed fraud on the patent office in obtaining a patent on its product, failed to satisfy the enablement requirement of the patent laws (as evidenced by the fact that plaintiff suffered side effects from the generic) and violated the antitrust laws in a merger that, he alleged allowed it to raise the price of the product he was prescribed.
-Rejected plaintiffs' claims on standing, statute of limitations and pleading grounds, notwithstanding giving the plaintiffs the benefit of every possible inference in their favor.
-On our motion, the court dismissed all claims against the company with prejudice and remanded remaining state law claims against co-defendant health insurance carrier to state court.
+On our motion, the court rejected plaintiffs' claims on standing, statute of limitations and pleading grounds, notwithstanding giving the plaintiffs the benefit of every possible inference in their favor and dismissed all claims against the company with prejudice.
 Farag v.
-Health Care Service Corporation, et ano.
-(US District Court, N.D.
+Health Care Service Corporation, et al. (US District Court, N.D.
 Ill.)